miklevin/MikeLev.in/_posts/2024-11-06-resilience-while-achieving-ikagi.md

 ## Philosophical Foundations

 We are biologicals.
 While there may or may not be another type of human-like intelligences we share this world with is a matter of debate.
 AGI in X-years?
 On Y-hardware that might exist today.
-Everything about life is up for debate except maybe that we are here to hold it.
-All other arguments break down at the "brain in a jar" argument, or various other thought exercises like the... the... hey, Perplexity?
+Everything about this world we live in is up for debate except maybe that we are here and able to hold the debate.
+People with certain religious or scientific dogmas may reject that, but their arguments break down at the "brain in a jar" thought experiment (you wouldn't know), or various other thought exercises like the... the... hey, Perplexity what's that annoying solipsistic argument that can't be overcome?

  Perplexity: The Münchhausen Trilemma is a philosophical concept in epistemology that highlights the difficulty of proving any truth without relying on assumptions.
 It presents three unsatisfactory options for justifying knowledge: